 - DO NOT PUT SILK OR WOOL IN THE DRYER, EVER.
 Bad things will happen.

-All our garments are technically dry-cleanable, but we don't recommend you dry clean them unless you're desperate.
+All our garments are technically dry-cleanable, and we do deem a select few of them "Dry Clean Recommended," but generally speaking, we don't recommend you dry clean your Margu pieces.

 Why is that?
 Well, dry cleaning is not the most earth-friendly process.
 The majority of dry cleaners use a chemical known as perchloroethylene (aka perc) that is an air pollutant as well as a likely carcinogen.
 Since we're not so much into pollution or cancer, we recommend you avoid the dry cleaner if you can.